CRM NEWS TODAY

 What is it?

-Keap (successor brand to much of Infusionsoft) pairs contact CRM with campaign builder automation, appointments, quotes/invoices, and payment links.
-The pitch is one system for capture → nurture → pay—not a skinny pipeline tracker.
+Keap (formerly known as Infusionsoft CRM — also called Infusion CRM software or Infusionsoft CRM software) is an SMB-focused platform that pairs contact CRM with campaign builder automation, appointments, quotes/invoices, and payment links.
+Keap software is the successor brand to Infusionsoft, retaining the same powerful automation engine in a more streamlined interface.
+The pitch is one system for capture → nurture → pay — not a skinny pipeline tracker.

 Learning curve